markbrown4/presentation-web-workers/README.md

 This talk came out of watching Henrik Joreteg's pocket-sized JS presentation.
 I highly recommend watching it.

-Basically, he talked about how we should approach Mobile Web development.
+Basically, he talked about how we should approach Mobile Web development and I'm going to give a quick recap and then look at a project he made called feather-app.

 Number 1, actually test and develop on mobile devices.
-Not just your iPhone6s but your low-end Android phones too.
+Not just your iPhone 6s but your low-end Android phones too.

 Don't do this, send HTML from the server.
 This doesn't have to be all or nothing either, you don't need to make a completely universal application, just render something initially from the server.